Rheumatoid Arthritis Autoimmune Joint Disease

 Pathophysiology

 RA is an immune-mediated inflammatory condition in which the body attacks synovial membranes.
 Persistent synovial inflammation damages cartilage, bone, and nearby structures, producing chronic pain and progressive joint dysfunction.
+In genetically susceptible individuals, environmental triggers such as cigarette smoking or asbestos exposure may contribute to autoantibody activation and inflammatory-joint destruction.

 The inflammatory process is commonly bilateral and involves multiple joints, especially hands and wrists.
 Over time, untreated inflammation leads to instability, reduced range of motion, muscle wasting from disuse, and characteristic deformities.